rschristopher/rschristopher.github.io/src/custody/imperfect-metaphors.md

 ## Transactions

-Bitcoin is a protocol managing an immutable public ledger, and this ledger is made up of ordered *transactions*.
+Bitcoin is a protocol managing a cryptographic ledger, and this ledger is made up of ordered *transactions*.
-Transactions are ordered through *blocks*, such that a block is merely a collection of transactions (which come after all previous blocks).
+Transactions are ordered through *blocks*, such that a block is merely a collection of transactions.

-A *transaction* has an input and an output.
+A *transaction* has inputs and an outputs.
-The input must come from one or more unspent outputs of a prior transaction.
+The inputs must come from one or more unspent outputs of prior transactions.
 The only exception is the special [coinbase](https://river.com/learn/terms/c/coinbase/) transaction, which is the reward given to whoever successfully mined a new block
- (thus it has no input from a prior transaction, and is rewarded a new block subsidy).
+ (thus it has no input from a prior transaction).
-Otherwise, all transactions are composed of inputs from previously unspent transaction outputs.
+Otherwise, all transactions are composed of inputs from previously unspent transaction outputs (UTXOs).

 ``` mermaid
 flowchart LR